Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

-# Data Analysis of Bicycle Manufacturing Company Using Python, SQL and Power BI
+# Data Analysis Using Python, SQL and Power BI

 ## Overview